 A workshop with your team on how to use Jobs to be Done to improve your website, app and product design process

 A practical, hands on way to understand how make the right product choices based on user needs.
-Use JTBD to uncover, plan and execute innovative products.
-Use JTBD to advocate user centred design to senior stakeholders and unify product and marketing effort.
+Use JTBD to uncover, plan and build innovative products.
+How JTBD can be used to advocate user centred design to senior stakeholders and unify product and marketing effort around a shared understanding of what users want to do.
 Perfect for product managers, UXers, business analysts and everyone planning and delivering product.

 What you’ll learn